top of page

 The noun 'monsoon' has its etymological origins in the Arabic language.
 It is derived from the Arabic word 'mausim,' which means 'season' or 'time of the year.'
 This term was adopted into various languages, including Portuguese and Dutch, during early maritime trade, and eventually made its way into English in the 16th century.
 'Monsoon' specifically refers to a seasonal wind system that brings heavy rainfall to a particular region, typically in tropical and subtropical areas.
 Its etymology underscores the importance of understanding seasonal changes in weather patterns and the timing of heavy rains, as implied by the Arabic word 'mausim,' which emphasizes the seasonal nature of these wind and rainfall patterns.

-Quiz: Find the meaning of the noun monsoon:
+Find the correct meaning of the noun monsoon:

 Try Again!